danielv7/Algorithms/README.md

 # Algorithms & Data Structures Coding Problems
-Repository of all coding questions I have done.
+Repository of some fun coding questions I have done.